 - 20.1.
-If an employee feels that a decision to dismiss them, or other action taken against them, is wrong or unjust, they may appeal in writing against the decision within five working days of the decision, setting out at the same time the grounds for appeal.
+If an employee feels that a decision to dismiss them, or other action taken against them, is wrong or unjust, they may appeal in writing against the decision within 5 working days of the decision, setting out at the same time the grounds for appeal.
 Appeals will be heard without unreasonable delay and, where possible, at an agreed time and place.
 The same arrangements for notification and right to be accompanied will apply as with formal capability and review meetings and, as with other formal meetings, notes will be taken and a copy sent to the employee. - 20.2.
-The appeal will be dealt with impartially by governors, advised by HR and/or the Chief Executive Officer The employee will be informed in writing of the results of the appeal hearing as soon as possible.
+The appeal will be dealt with impartially by governors, advised by HR.
+The employee will be informed in writing of the outcome of the appeal hearing as soon as possible.